 HubSpot began as a marketing automation platform.
 When HubSpot introduced Sales Hub, the functionality was added natively to the existing platform.

-Because of this unified code base, sales and marketing users can share many of the same properties (fields) rather than an admin having to replicate fields in different systems and then set up mapping and precedence rules.
+Because of this unified codebase, sales and marketing users can share many of the same properties (fields), rather than an admin having to replicate fields across different systems and then set up mappings and precedence rules.

 The entire awareness-to-order journey can be managed in a single container.